andhess/quora-trend-analyzer/README.md

 ## About

 This repository is my response to the open-ended challenge for a Trend Analyzer by Quora.

-The goal is to design and implement a trend analysis engine.
+"The goal is to design and implement a trend analysis engine.
 This engine should be able to take as input a table of raw data and present an interface for trend analysis.
 You are free to design this interface and choose the data analysis features that you wish to support.
-It is important that the engine only exposes to the user data that does not have any personal identifiers and protects sensitive attributes from being revealed.
+It is important that the engine only exposes to the user data that does not have any personal identifiers and protects sensitive attributes from being revealed... ".
 The full listing is available here: http://www.quora.com/challenges#trend_analyzer

-This project is written in Python 2.7.6 and uses NumPy 1.8 and SciPy 0.13.2
+This project is written in Python 2.7.6 and uses NumPy 1.8

 ## Getting Started